swarnabhaghosh/IIT-Internship/README.md

 This file creates the **web interface** you see and interact with.
 It acts as the bridge between you, the database, and the solver.

+- **Workflow:**

+1. **Display Data**: It calls `db.py` to get the current list of flights and displays them in a table on the screen.
+2. **Get Your Input**: It shows the sidebar form where you can add new flights.
+When you click "Add Flight", it sends that information to `db.py` to be saved.
+3. **Run the Scheduler**: When you click the "Run Scheduler" button, it wakes up the Chief Strategist (`solver.py`).
+It gathers all the latest data from the `db.py` file and hands it over to the `solve_assignment` function.
+4. **Show the Results**: It gets the final plan back from the solver and displays the status, total revenue, and the final list of assignments on your screen.

 Download all the files and then,